alexge233/semanet/README.md

 * Trouble free WordNet querying without worrying about memory management
 * Parsing of WordNet senses in a tree-graph class (see classes `graph` and `layer`)
 * Path finding between words, and quantifying their *semantic distance*
-* Other utilities, such as intersections and unions of WordNet tree graphs.
+* Other utilities such as intersections and unions of WordNet tree graphs.

 ##Dependencies